rabin-univ/latex-tools/README.md

 # LaTeX Tools

-**Six tools in one** for LaTeX research paper workflows; built for review papers with large bibliographies.
-**Linux, macOS (apple silicon), windows compatible.
+**Six tools in one** for LaTeX research paper workflows; built for review papers with large bibliographies (Linux, macOS (apple silicon), windows compatible).

 > Developed by **Mahbub Alam Rabin**
 > Department of Nanomaterials & Ceramic Engineering, BUET